 Some voters, including people with disabilities and those with round-the-clock caregiving duties, can apply for permanent absentee status while filling out their application and automatically receive an absentee ballot for each election.

-Use the state’s voter services portal to track the status of your absentee ballot.
+Use the state’s voter services portal to track the status of your ballot.
 Call your county elections office with questions.

 Can I vote in person before Election Day?